Skip to main content

 Mental Health Research

 To identify comprehensive prevention strategies and intervention methods, public health professionals need evidence.
 When professionals conduct research through a public health lens, they uncover the evidence they need to develop the most effective approaches to prevention and treatment.
-Research also identifies causes of mental health problems, informing public health professionals’ work in policy advocacy, prevention, and treatment.
-Research illuminates the public health professional’s understanding of mental health at the individual and community level.
+Research also identifies the causes of mental health problems, informing public health professionals’ work in policy advocacy, prevention, and treatment.
+Research illuminates the public health professional’s understanding of mental health at the individual and community levels.
 Whether studying suicide using an epidemiological approach or examining social media’s effects on self-image, research offers public health professionals important insights.

 Earn a Master of Public Health and Tackle Mental Health Disparities